aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/gradio.md

 ---
 title: "Configuring the Gradio Web User Interface for Access"
 sidebar_position: 40
 ---

-After all the resources have been configured within the Ray Serve Cluster, it is now important to directly access the Llama2 chatbot.
-The web interface is directly backed through the Gradio UI.
+After all the resources have been configured within the Ray Serve Cluster, it's now time to directly access the Llama2 chatbot.
+The web interface is powered by the Gradio UI.

 :::tip
-You can learn more about Load Balancers in the [Load Balancer module](../../fundamentals/exposing/loadbalancer/index.md) that's provided in this workshop.
+You can learn more about Load Balancers in the [Load Balancer module](../../fundamentals/exposing/loadbalancer/index.md) provided in this workshop.
 :::

 ### Deploying Gradio Web User Interface

-Once the AWS Load Balancer Controller has been installed, we can then deploy the Gradio UI components.
+Once the AWS Load Balancer Controller has been installed, we can deploy the Gradio UI components.

 ```file
 manifests/modules/aiml/chatbot/gradio/gradio-ui.yaml